Things to do in London in 7 days

 To get on it, I recommend you buy tickets for the London Eye in advance so you can enjoy the best views of London.

 Don't worry if it has gotten dark in London, as the London Eye is still working to offer a panoramic view of the city's illumination.

 When you get off, you may want to look for one of the restaurants around the London Eye for dinner.

 Day 5: Visit Stonehenge and Bath in a single day

 One of the great advantages of having a whole week in London is that you will be able to afford organized tours from London.

 Near London is, for example, Stonehenge, a visit that can be combined with such beautiful cities as Bath.
-To see both places you will have to decide between doing it on your own or hiring an organized tour to Stonehenge.
+In order to see both places you will have to decide whether to do it on your own or hire an organized tour to Stonehenge.

 In case you prefer to rent a car or use public transport, take into account what I explain in my article on How to get to Stonehenge from London.
 Then, study the pros and cons to see if the organized tour is more convenient for you.

 If you are looking to make the most of your time during your trip, I recommend you to combine in one tour the visit to Stonehenge and the city of Bath.

 The charm of Stonehenge increases especially during the summer solstice, a particularly recommended time to visit it.